MikkelGodsk/dtu_mlops_exam_project/reports/README.md

 >
 > Answer:

 The wmt19 dataset originally contained around 9GB of data.
 Hence we decided to create a subset of the dataset.
 Data version control hereby contributed to an easy update of the data.
-We initially created a bucket in google cloud and used dvc to manage this.
+We initially created a bucket in Google Cloud and used dvc to manage this.
 However we did not have enough credit to sustain this service hence we moved the data to google drive.
-Hereby data controll proved to be very usefull since this update on all our devices was easily made with a simple terminal commands.
+As such data control proved to be very usefull.
+In addition, data control was an easy update to implement on all our devices since it only required some simple terminal commands.

 ### Question 11

-> **Discuss you continues integration setup.
+> **Discuss your continues integration setup.
 What kind of CI are you running (unittesting, linting, etc.)?
 Do you test**
 > **multiple operating systems, python version etc. Do you make use of caching?
 Feel free to insert a link to one of**
 > **your github actions workflow.**
 >